Ohtani spurns Giants, agrees to reported $700M Dodgers contract

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

-ESPN's Jeff Passan reported shortly after that Ohtani's contact is for 10 years and $700 million.
+ESPN's Jeff Passan reported shortly after that Ohtani's contract is for 10 years and $700 million.

-The Giants were believed to be one of the teams heavily pursuing the two-time AL MVP and appear to have once again come up short in their ongoing pursuit of a superstar free agent.

-Ohtani's reported $700 million contract is the largest in North American sports history, topping Kansas City Chiefs superstar quarterback Patrick Mahomes' historic 10-year, $450 million deal.
+Passan added that Ohtani's contract has "significant" deferrals that reportedly were Ohtani's idea.

 San Francisco Giants